Have you been thinking about adopting a pet, but are concerned that the commitment of pet ownership will be too much to

 It is highly recommended that cat and dog owners invest in one of the best air purifiers for pets here to eliminate this dander, as well as hair and fur that collects around the home.

-The only pets on this list that you would want to consider getting an air purifier are birds and ferrets because they emit the most amount of dander.
-And, that is only if you allow them free range of your home.
-If they stay in a cage, then the dander won’t spread to the furniture, carpets and other surfaces.
+The only pets on this list that you would want to consider getting an air purifier for are birds and ferrets because they emit the most amount of dander.
+And, that is only if you allow them to have free range of your home.
+If those pets stay in a cage, then the dander won’t spread to the furniture, carpets and other surfaces.

 - Pet birds are a colorful addition to your home from an aesthetic standpoint, as well lovely sounding with their chirping

 - Pet birds are small and live in small cages, so they will not take up an entire room in your house.